Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 The Parade is taken by Marshal of the Soviet Union Zhukov.

-The troops of the active Army and the detachments of the Moscow Garrison are lined up for the Parade.
+The troops of the active Army and the detachments of the Moscow Garrison

 Greeting, comrades.

-Best health, comrade commander.
+Greetings, comrade commander.

 Hurrah!

-Comrades of the Red Army and Red Navy, sergeants and petty officers, officers of the Army and Navy, generals and admirals!
+sergeants and petty officers, officers of the Army and Navy,

-Comrade workers, collective farmers, workers of science, technology and art, employees of the Soviet institutions and enterprises!
+employees of the Soviet institutions and enterprises!

-On behalf of the Soviet government and the all-Union Communist party of the Bolsheviks,
+and the all-Union Communist Party of the Bolsheviks,

 Today, the capital of our Motherland, Moscow,

-on behalf of the Motherland, honours the valiant Soviet soldiers who won this victory.
+honours the valiant Soviet warriors, who won this victory.

-Today, the victorious soldiers, will carry through the streets of Moscow and past the walls of the ancient Kremlin
+and past the walls of the ancient Kremlin

-their battle banners inundated with the immortal glory of numerous victories.
+inundated with the immortal glory

-Four years ago, the German-fascist hordes attacked our country like robbers.
+Four years ago, the German-fascist hordes

-The Soviet people were forced to abandon peaceful labour and take up arms
+The Soviet people were forced

-to defend the honour, freedom and independence of their Fatherland.
+to defend the honour, freedom

-It was a question of the life and death of the Soviet state
+It was a question of the life and death of the Soviet state,

 of the life and death of the peoples of the Soviet Union,

-of whether our peoples should be free or fall into enslavement.
+should be free or fall into enslavement.

 At first, the course of the war was unfavourable for us.

-We have suffered military setbacks.
+We suffered military setbacks.

-At that time, not only our enemies, but also many of our friends abroad, believed
+At that time, not only our enemies,

-that the Red Army would not withstand the powerful onslaught of the German war machine.
+that the Red Army would not withstand

-However, our Soviet people and our Red Army did not lose heart.
+our Red Army did not lose heart.

-Inspired by the Party, we were firmly convinced of the victory of our just cause.
+we were firmly convinced of the victory of our just cause.

-Defending every inch of their native land, showing in battle the wonders of heroism,
+Defending every inch of their native land,

-the Soviet troops persistently learned to decidedly beat the enemy
+learned to beat the enemy for sure,

 And they learned it.